top of page

 As in the "Hong Kong Economic Policy Uncertainty" index by Paul Luk, Michael Cheng, Philip Ng, and Ken Wong, criterion (1) serves to remove uncertainty not directly related to Hong Kong.

-For each newspaper, we scale the number of relevant articles per month by the total number of articles published during the same month.
 Next, these series are standardized to have a unit standard deviation and then averaged across newspapers by month.
 Finally, the averaged series are normalized to have a mean value of 100 for the period January 1998 to April 2024.
-The procedure is similar for the English-language-news-based HKCPU Index and Chinese-language-news-based HKCPU Index.

 You can download the data on the "Resources" page or by clicking below.